 Bolton School Sixth Form Boys

-English Literature is an excellent course for those who like reading, have enjoyed the literature they have studied for GCSE and who relish the opportunity to explore ideas, both in classroom debate and in written essays.
-There will also be opportunities to visit the theatre to see a Shakespeare play.
+English Literature is an excellent course for those who like reading, have enjoyed the literature they have studied for GCSE and who relish the opportunity to explore ideas fundamental to the human condition, both in classroom debate and in written essays.
+There will also be opportunities to visit the theatre.

 How will I be assessed?

-You should achieve at least a Grade A in English and English Literature, be a keen reader and have an interest in the way language works.
+You should achieve at least a Grade 6 in GCSE English Language or English Literature, be a keen reader and have an interest in the way language works.

 Where will it lead?

 A-Level English Literature is a very highly regarded subject which helps students gain a wide range of skills desirable for both university and the workplace: mature and sophistication communication, flexible and objective analytical thinking, awareness of other cultures and perspectives and empathy.
 It is one of the subjects named by the Russell Group universities as one of the ‘facilitating subjects’ for entry to the most competitive UK universities.
 Anyone wishing to study English at University MUST take English Literature at A-Level.

 Those who have taken an English degree have a wide choice of careers, particularly in the media and the fast growing creative industries sector; however, it is such a well-respected subject that it can lead to opportunities in areas including business and finance, Law, PR, marketing, management, recruitment and education.
 The skills gained on an English degree and the high academic calibre of the majority of English graduates makes them eminently employable.
 It is also an ideal qualification for those intending to study Medicine as a way to refine their communication skills and strengthen the empathy and compassion necessary to be a doctor.